vrthra/batman/README.md

   For example, if `{"key":42}` is accepted, `{"key":42` is enqueued, enabling exploration of complex nested structures.

-In serial mode, the loop stops as soon as any suffix produces an accepted complete string.
 In parallel mode, all `SAMPLES_TO_TEST` jobs are submitted at once to a `ProcessPoolExecutor` and all results are collected before proceeding.